motdotla/writings/articles/beginners-guide-to-leap-motion-with-nodejs.md

 controller.connect();
 ```

+Run `node ./task.js` and attempt some of those gestures.
+You'll see the gesture name logged to your screen.
+Good job.

 ## Conclusion

 As you can see, getting started with the Leap Motion is reasonably straightforward and most definitely fun.